Child Development - APPLICATION GUIDELINES

 Similarly, we have made the difficult decision to remove a specific call for research into Dyslexia.
 We do, however, remain very much interested in the co-occurrence of Dyslexia with the conditions in our key topic areas and strongly encourage applications relating to this to apply to the relevant call.

-Levels of funding are typically up to £50,000 per research project.
+Levels of funding are typically between £40,000 and £60,000 per research project.
 We support a wide range of projects, differing by research question, methodology, and existing funding.
 For example, we might support pilot data collection, to help you strengthen later proposals for substantial research grants from other, larger research funders, and clear pipelines for future work strengthen such proposals.
 We might support studentships, although generally do so as a matched-funder, and we might support an entire research project.
 We appreciate cost-effectiveness, and occasions where a small contribution from us yields much.

 Publication, conferences and dissemination